Check out my recipe for making Instant Pot Corned Beef and Cabbage using the pressure cook function.

 Instructions

-- Pour in 4 cups of water.
+- Pour in 4 cups of beef broth or water.

 - Sprinkle spice packet on top of corned beef.

-- When timer beeps, quick release pressure and open lid.
+- When the timer beeps, quick-release the pressure and open the lid.
+It's time to eat!
+Enjoy!

 Nutrition